05.06.2026

-TRU stands for Teach, Review and Understand safety – this includes all aspects of safety including human trafficking, safety incidents, cyber security and more.
+TRU stands for Teach, Review and Understand safety – this includes all aspects of safety including including personal safety, workplace incidents, cybersecurity, and more.
 The purpose of this conference is to provide our safety council members, as well as area employees and surrounding communities, with valuable information that addresses accident prevention in the workplace and raises awareness among employees for a healthier safety culture.

 Cost | $40.00